protesilaos/iosevka-comfy/README.md

 ## Variants

-Iosevka Comfy comes in four variants, all of which share the same stylistic overrides, as documented above.
+Iosevka Comfy comes in five variants, all of which share the same stylistic overrides, as documented above.

 * `iosevka-comfy` is monospaced and supports ligatures.
 Apart from